161host/nextcloudscripts/README.md

 ### Directories

-The scripts expect some directories to be present.
+The installation is split in multiple directories.

 This is first and foremost to have the possibility to split the stuff onto multiple volumes.

+The below mentioned directories are the default.

 i.e. `/webroot` on a high i/o volume for smooth usage of the webapps and stuff but `/data` on a slower volume cause high i/o volumes are still not that cheap or `/secrets` in a specially encrypted volume that needs to be mounted before the script is run